 Arthritis of the Shoulder

-As with other arthritic conditions, initial treatment of arthritis of the shoulder is nonsurgical and may involve physical therapy.
-In addition, some therapies you may try include:
+As with other arthritic conditions, initial treatment of shoulder arthritis is usually nonsurgical.
+Useful therapies include:

 - Physical therapy